jmtdev0/BeTheCandle/README.md

 - `COMMUNITY_POT_PAYOUT_PRIVATE_KEY` – hex private key for the funding wallet
 - `COMMUNITY_POT_USDC_CONTRACT` – optional override (defaults to Polygon USDC `0x2791...4174`)

-You can execute payouts either by calling the secure API or via the CLI helper:
+You can execute payouts either by calling the secure API, the new Supabase Edge Function, or via the CLI helper:

 ```bash
 npm run community-pot:payout -- --dry-run   # simulate transfers and verify config
 npm run community-pot:payout               # send transactions and log hashes
 ```

+Supabase deployment steps:

+1. Deploy the edge function from `supabase/functions/community-pot-payout` (`supabase functions deploy community-pot-payout`).
+2. Wire a Supabase Cron (or any scheduler) to `POST https://<project>.functions.supabase.co/community-pot-payout` with header `x-community-pot-secret`.
+3. `supabase/scripts/community-pot-cron.sh` contains a minimal `curl` helper you can reuse inside Cron jobs.

 ### Frontend integration